This post may contain affiliate links. See our disclosure policy for details.

 - Has a disastrous-looking backpack, bedroom, and/or work space and has trouble finding anything

 - Loses electronic files/emails because they can’t remember where they stored them, or under what file name

 Now that you’ve finished going through your executive functioning checklist for yourself and with your child, you probably have a much better picture of their strengths and weaknesses!

 I’ll suggest once again that you hop over and read the next article in this little series on executive functioning, the Executive Functioning Activities Masterlist.
 There, you’ll find a one stop shop for all kinds of fun games and activities that help your child build up their weak areas of executive functioning.

-Lastly, maybe you were surprised by just how much your child struggles in one area or another.
+Lastly, were you surprised by just how much your child struggles in one area or another?
 Especially if that were in areas related to planning and prioritizing, task initiation, or organizing, check out our editable poster schedules & routines, calendars and planners, and/or any of our graphic organizers to help get the ball rolling towards better executive functioning strategies!